XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:element>

-Try the above patterns one by one.
-For whitespace operations:
+Try the patterns above one by one.
+For whitespace handling:

 <xs:element name="name">